 There are three requirements for the spending plan specified in 105 ILCS 5/18-8.15.
 Within the plan, Organizational Units must describe 1) how they will achieve student growth and make progress toward state education goals, 2) their intended use of state dollars, and 3) the intended use of state funding attributable to special education costs and students who are English learners or low-income.
 Accordingly, the EBF Spending Plan is organized in three parts that address these statutory requirements.
-Organizational Unit leaders who have completed or reviewed prior iterations of the spending plan will find much that is familiar in the current plan.
-Note that statute has been amended to align the spending plan due date with the budget submission process.
+EBF legislations also aligns the spending plan due date with the budget submission process.
 School districts will satisfy the spending plan requirement when they submit their budgets to ISBE; ROEs, ISCs, and Laboratory Schools should submit spending plan templates to ebfspendingplan@isbe.net by or before October 31 annually.